Flooristics, LLC

 What Causes Resilient Flooring to Discolor from the Top Down?

-As one of the most popular flooring options, resilient flooring is versatile and long-lasting, even for high traffic areas.
+As one of the most popular flooring options, resilient flooring is versatile and long-lasting, even for high-traffic areas.
 It is the flooring of choice in many businesses because it is attractive and durable, with so many colors and patterns to choose from.
-Resilient flooring includes linoleum, vinyl, cork and However, no flooring material is […]
+Resilient flooring includes linoleum, vinyl, cork, and However, no flooring material is without […]

 Filed Under: Floor Safety, Flooring Help, Resilient Tagged With: causes of discoloration in flooring, causes of discoloration in vinyl, damage to resilient flooring, laminate discolor, resilient flooring, resilient foooring discoloration, vinyl discolor